 I will promptly inform you in writing that my pregnancy has ended.
-(Informing the Student Health Nurse in writing when your pregnancy has ended is optional.
-This sentence may be crossed out if you wish.)
+(Informing the Student Health Nurse in writing when your pregnancy has ended is optional.)

 By signing below, I understand the Conemaugh SON Pregnancy Policy and will provide the necessary documentation to declare my pregnancy and for my return to school.